 BUT I have a few tips for you that will make your pasta next level amazing.

 - Make sure you salt the water generously.
 The Italians say pasta cooking water should be as salty as the sea!
 It makes sense when the water is moving into the dried pasta, it will take the salt with it, seasoning the whole of the piece of pasta, making it delicious.
-Such a simple trick, but one people forget, or they use just a pinch of salt, which isn’t enough.
-We are talking more like 1 tbsp of salt for a quart of water, which is enough for a pound of pasta!
+Such a simple trick, but one people forget, or they use just a pinch of salt, which isn't enough.
+We are talking more like 1 tablespoon of salt for a quart of water, which is enough for a pound of pasta!